rhysbryant/confluencePagePublisher/readme.md

 ## Config file

-the config file is json based. the fields parentPages and labels are optional all other fields are required
+The config file is json based. the fields parentPages and labels are optional all other fields are required.
+Note: the replacements strings for the template (see above) can also be used in some fields in the config file.

 ```json
 {